First you get the look. Then the whine. Ignore her long enough and you get the bark. It’s time for walking the dog at anchor.

 You Gotta Walk The Dog

-It’s not easy to walk Honey from the boat.
+Walking the dog at anchor isn’t easy.
 But it’s just what we have to do.

 And given how much the fuzzy bedwarmer does for us, it’s a small bit of work to make Honey happy.